-The Board of Statutory Auditors appointed by the shareholders' meeting of 30 April 2013 for the three-year period 2013-2015 will expire at the shareholders' meeting to approve the financial statements for the financial year ending 31 December 2015.
+The Board of Statutory Auditors appointed by the Shareholders' Meeting of 29 April 2016 for the three-year period 2016-2018 will expire at the Shareholders' Meeting to approve the financial statements for the financial year ending 31 December 2018.

-In accordance with Consob Resolution 18452 of 30 January 2013, issued pursuant to Article 144-septies of the Issuer Regulation, the minimum percentage shareholding for submission of candidate lists for the election of the Company's management bodies was 1% of the share capital.
+In accordance with Consob Resolution 19499 of 28 January 2016, issued pursuant to article 144-septies of the Issuer Regulation, the minimum percentage shareholding for submission of candidate lists for the election of the Company's management bodies was 1% of the share capital.

-At the ordinary shareholders' meeting of 30 April 2013, two lists were presented:
+At the Ordinary Shareholders' Meeting of 29 April 2016, three lists were presented:

-- Alicros S.p.A., the Company's controlling shareholder, presented the following list of candidates:
+Alicros S.p.A., the Company's controlling shareholder, submitted the following list of candidates:

-First section (candidates for standing auditor positions):
+First section (candidates for Statutory Auditor positions):

-1. Enrico Maria Colombo;
+- 1. Enrico Maria Colombo:

-2. Chiara Lazzarini;
+- 2. Chiara Lazzarini:

-3. Alessandro Masala;
+- 3. Alessandro Masala.

-Second section (candidates for alternate auditor positions):
+Second section (candidates for Alternate Auditor positions):

-1. Piera Tula;
+- 1. Piera Tula:

-2. Giovanni Bandera;
+- 2. Giovanni Bandera;

-3. Giampaolo Porcu
+- 3. Giampaolo Porcu,

-obtaining 53.65% of the vote.
+obtaining 52.93% of the vote;

-- Cedar Rock Capital Ltd., which holds approximately 10.84% of the Company's capital, presented the following single-candidate list:
+Cedar Rock Capital Ltd., which holds approximately 10.84% of the Company's capital, submitted the following single-candidate list:

-First section (candidates for standing auditor positions):
+First section (candidates for Statutory Auditor positions):